 Implementation

 Our implementation of chain broadcasting starts with a request from the root to the first node in the topology-aware chain.
 Then the master keeps sending a small portion of the data to the next slave node.
 In the meantime, each node in the chain creates a connection to its successor.
-Next each node receives partial data from the socket stream, stores it in the application buffer and forwards it to the next node (Table V).
+Next each node receives partial data from the socket stream, stores it in the application buffer and forwards it to the next node with details given in [XX].

 3-Stage Aggregation